 - I suffer from bouts of extreme depression.

 - I’ve gone through months of debilitating and chronic pain that has left me unable to walk without the aid of a cane or wheelchair.

 - Sciatica pain

 I’ve tried everything to try and reduce the chronic and systemic inflammation that I’ve been experiencing.
 I’ve tried different kinds of medications, I’ve done detoxes and elimination diets.
 I switched to an anti-inflammatory diet in November, and I still didn’t have any success in alleviating my symptoms.
-My latest bout of

-AS related complications started in early October 2012 and progressed through to early March, and despite my best efforts to bring things under control, my symptoms continued to worsen through November and December 2012.
+One bout of AS related complications started in early October 2012 and progressed through to early March, and despite my best efforts to bring things under control, my symptoms continued to worsen through November and December 2012.

 My ears, in particular, have given me an enormous amount of trouble.
 I was going through a vicious cycle of having my ear canals swell and weep with infection and then the skin would dry up and crack.
 This was happening every six days for six months.
 It really affected my hearing.
 This spread to my eyes in January 2013, and that’s when I really started to get worried.